sf-wdi-31/advanced-iterators/README.md

 	// => [[1, 3, 5], [0, 2, 4]]
 	```

-	Write a function called `partition` that takes in an array and another function (a truth test).  `partition` should split the array into two groups: one whose elements all pass the truth test and one whose elements all fail.
-It should return a new array with the two groups nested inside.
+	Write a function called `partition` that takes in an array and a callback function.  `partition` should split the array into two arrays: one with all the elements for which the callback returned true, and one with all the elements for which the callback returned false.
+It should return a new array with the two partitioned arrays nested inside.